-- The blastocyst is partially (slowly) embedded in the endometrium - the syncytiotrophoblast continues its invasion of the endometrium, eroding endometrial blood vessels and endometrial glands - More cells in the cytotrophoblast divide and migrate into the syncytiotrophoblast, where they fuse and lose their individual cell membranes the cells of the inner cell mass or embryoblast also differentiate into 2 layers:
+At the eighth day of development, the blastocyst is partially (slowly) embedded in the endometrium.
+The syncytiotrophoblast continues its invasion of the endometrium, thereby eroding endometrial blood vessels and endometrial glands.
+More cells in the cytotrophoblast divide and migrate into the syncytiotrophoblast, where they fuse and lose their individual cell membranes.
+Cells of the inner cell mass or embryoblast also differentiate into 2 layers:

-- I. the hypoblast layer, which is made up of small cuboidal cells, and it is adjacent to the blastocyst cavity - II. the epiblast layer which is made up of high columnar cells, and it adjacent to the amniotic cavity - The hypoblast and epiblast layers together form a flat ovoid shaped disc called the bilaminar embryonic disc - •Asmall cavity appears within the epiblast which enlarges to form the amniotic cavity - Epiblast cells adjacent to the cytotrophoblast are called amnioblasts - Amnioblasts together with the rest of the epiblast, line the amniotic q cavity - The endometrium adjacent to the implantation site is edematous and highly vascular
+- I. Hypoblast layer, which is made up of small cuboidal cells, and it is adjacent to the blastocyst cavity. - II.
+Epiblast layer which is made up of high columnar cells, and it is adjacent to the amniotic cavity.

+The hypoblast and epiblast layers together form a flat ovoid shaped disc called the bilaminar embryonic disc.
+At the same time, a small cavity appears within the epiblast which enlarges to form the amniotic cavity.
+Epiblast cells adjacent to the cytotrophoblast are called amnioblasts.
+Amnioblasts together with the rest of the epiblast, line the amniotic cavity.
+The endometrium adjacent to the implantation site is edematous and highly vascular.